 Auto Tour Map: Visit our “Brochure Page” for Map of Reelfoot Lake Areas

-Reelfoot Lake Tourism Council: (White’s Landing Area): This beautiful area has many boat ramps, fishing piers (handicap pier in the near future) & eagle’s nest close by.
+Reelfoot Lake Tourism Council: (White’s Landing Area): This beautiful area has many boat ramps, fishing piers, handicap pier and eagle’s nest close by.
 Keep your eyes open for an American Bald Eagle flying overhead!
 We have all the Tourist Information you will need to enjoy your time at Reelfoot Lake.
-Activities, events, lodging, fishing & hunting guides and more.
-Stop in while your at the Lake.
-Located at 1605 Hwy 21E.
+Activities, events, lodging, fishing and hunting guides and more.
+Stop in while you are at the Lake.
+Located at 1605 State Route 21 E.

 1. Reelfoot Lake State Park Visitor’s Center: A trip to Reelfoot would not be complete if you did not visit the Visitor/Interpretive Center.
 Located on Hwy 21 – across from Boyette’s Restaurant.
 See exhibits that explain the formation, history natural diversity and future of Reelfoot Lake.
 Take a walk on the scenic boardwalk over Reelfoot Lake and through majestic cypress trees.
 Nature programs are available and pontoon boat cruises are offered May-September.
 The Visitor/Interpretive Center is open daily from 8:00 a.m. – 4:30 p.m.